10 Open Relationship Rules That Have To Be Followed To Make It Work

 Dos And Don’ts Of Open Relationships

 Now that you know the open marriage (or relationship) rules, you might have a better idea of how to go about yours.
 Still, there are a few things that can go wrong without you even realizing how you messed up.
-Before that happens to you, take a look at this list of dos and don’ts so you can avoid a major faux pas that might just ruin things for you.
+Take a look at this list of dos and don’ts so you can avoid a major faux pas that might just ruin things for you.

 DosDon’ts